 Students who expect to receive a certificate must complete and submit an Application to Graduate with a Certificate Form.
 Please note that this form is to be submitted to the academic unit that offers the certificate.

-Because there is no February ceremony, you will be invited to the June convocation ceremony and your name will appear in the June convocation program.
+Since there is no February ceremony, you will automatically be invited to the June convocation ceremony and your name will appear in the June convocation program.
 You will receive an invitation to RSVP for the June ceremony approximately four to six weeks before the June convocation.